LIFETIME ACHIEVEMENT AWARDS

 C.J.
 MCELROY AWARD®: Named for the late founder and chairman emeritus of Safari Club International, the C.J.
 McElroy Award established in 1995, honors a member of SCI who has made great contributions to the sport of hunting, achieved excellence in worldwide hunting, displayed a dedication to the conservation of wildlife, and has a history of service to the global hunting community and to Safari Club International’s goals.
 Potential nominees must have shown exemplary ethics in the business of hunting and be committed to SCI’s programs and mission statement.
 Nomination forms are posted on www.safariclub.org.
 Application deadline is September 1 of each award year.

 DIANA AWARD®: Established in 1995, the Diana Award honors the female hunter.
 Named for the huntress of Roman mythology, it recognizes the women of SCI who have excelled in international big game hunting.
 Nominees will have shown exemplary ethics in the field, remained committed to the mission statement of SCI, and have personally given of their time and energies to enhance wildlife conservation and education.
-This award is sponsored by Diana Committee.
+This award is sponsored by NRA Women's Leadership Forum.
 Nomination forms are posted on www.safariclub.org.
 Application deadline is September 1 of each award year.

 HALL OF FAME AWARD: Induction into the Safari Club International Hall of Fame may be the most prestigious honor bestowed upon a SCI member.
 Introduced in 1984, potential inductees are nominated by SCI members.
 The Hall of Fame Award selection committee ranks each nominee based upon the following criteria: history of service to the world hunting community, dedication to Safari Club International’s goals of conservation, protecting the freedom to hunt, and education of the people.
 Hall of Fame Award criteria do not include the candidates’ hunting accomplishments.
 Beginning in 2008, a bronze was presented to the inductee during the Annual Hunters’ Convention.
 Application deadline is September 1 of each award year.

 PATHFINDER AWARD®: When an individual is faced with overcoming a physical challenge or disability that is capable of blocking the "routine" way forward through life (including hunting and shooting), he or she must discover previously unexplored regions of self-esteem, self-worth, courage, persistence, and determination.
 The Pathfinder Award recognizes these individuals.
 Through trial and error, success and failure, the pathfinder, with a "never quit" attitude, works hard to discover his or her own way through life.
 A pathfinder is one who discovers a way into or through unexplored regions.
-This award is made possible through the generous support of Jan Oelofse Safaris, Numzaan Safaris, Fauna & Flora Customhouse Brokerage, Inc., Highvelt Taxidermy, Life Form Taxidermy, Safari Air Cargo Systems CC, Oxi-Logistics, Robert Kiyosaki, Afton Guest House and W.C.
-Russell Moccassin Co.
+This award is made possible through the generous support of Jan Oelofse Safaris, Fauna & Flora Customhouse Brokerage, Inc., Life Form Taxidermy, Safari Air Cargo Systems CC, The Yello Shark Holding (PTY) LTD.

 PROFESSIONAL HUNTER AWARD®: The Professional Hunter Award honors two professional hunters who are acknowledged by both their peers and clients to be tops in their field.
 Those who receive this award are industry leaders in their involvement with the hunting community.
 Until 1993, only one professional hunter per year received this award.
 Starting that year, the award was split into two divisions: North American and International.
 Members of the SCI Board of Directors and Chapter presidents nominate a pool of candidates in each division from which the Award recipient is selected.

-YOUNG HUNTER AWARD®: The Young Hunter Award, established in 1987, recognizes a young SCI member.
-To be eligible, the young hunter must be 15-21 years of age and do the following: be a current member of SCI, complete the application posted on www.scifirstforhunters.org, compose a 500-word essay on the topic, “How I Am A Role Model for Hunting,” complete a hunter safety education certification course, obtain a letter of recommendation from an SCI chapter, and obtain a letter of recommendation from a school administrator.
-The Trophy Records Committee will be the selection committee for the Young Hunter Award.
-Applications are scored, based on 30 percent conservation work and community service, 25 percent hunting and outdoor experience, 25 percent role model for hunting (including essay), 10 percent SCI Chapter recommendation and 10 percent TRC overall judgment of applicant.
-The two applicants with the highest overall percentage will be declared the winners and be recognized both at the Major Awards cocktail reception and at the following evening banquet during the SCI Annual Hunters’ Convention.
+SCI & CABELA’S YOUNG HUNTER AWARD®: The SCI & Cabela’s Young Hunter Award, established in 1987, recognizes a young SCI member.
+To be eligible, the young hunter must be 15-21 years of age and do the following: be a current member of SCI, complete the application posted on www.safariclub.org, compose a 500-word essay on the topic, “How I Am A Role Model for Hunting,” complete a hunter safety education certification course, obtain a letter of recommendation from an SCI chapter, and obtain a letter of recommendation from a school administrator.
+The Record Book Committee will be the selection committee for the Young Hunter Award.
+Applications are scored, based on 30 percent conservation work and community service, 25 percent hunting and outdoor experience, 25 percent role model for hunting (including essay), 10 percent SCI Chapter recommendation and 10 percent RBC overall judgment of applicant.
+The two applicants with the highest overall percentage will be declared the winners and be recognized both at the SCI Annual Hunters’ Convention.
 This award is sponsored by Cabela’s.
 Application deadline is September 1 of each award year.

 SCI CONTINENTAL AWARDS®: The SCI Continental Awards are part of the World Hunting Awards program and recognizes hunters who have achievements in 17 different categories.
 There are different species requirements for the different SCI Continental Awards.
 Requirements can be found in the annual June Awards Issue of the Safari Magazine or by visiting the SCI website.
 Award winners are recognized in the Awards issue of SAFARI Magazine and at the SCI Annual Hunter’s Convention.